Starting the home mortgage pre-approval process can be confusing at times to many buyers.

 (4) Your credit report.
 During the pre-approval process, the lender will pull your credit report.
 This may be a soft pull or a hard pull.

-(1) Your rate and loan program are determined by using your credit score.
+Credit Score.
+Your rate and loan program are determined by using your credit score.
 The higher the credit score, the more loan programs available to you and the better your rate will be.
 The lower the credit score, the less loan programs are available (if any).

 (5) Your debts and liabilities.
 In addition to your assets, a loan officer must review your debt obligations.
-Now that the lender has your credit report, the lender will import the report to the lenders system and used the information in the debt-to-income calculation.
+Now that the lender has your credit report, the lender will import the report to the lenders system and use the information in the debt-to-income calculation.

 When it comes to your debt, the lender is using the minimum monthly payment required for that debt not the total balance.

 For example, let’s say you have a credit card with a $5,000 current balance and it has a minimum payment of $150.
-The $150 minimum payment is pulled into the debt-to-income (DTI) ratio – not the $5,000.
+The $150 minimum payment is pulled into the debt-to-income (DTI) ratio – not the balance of $5,000.

 They will pull all of your monthly payments and use them to calculate your DTI.
 Your DTI must remain under a certain percentage to be eligible for a mortgage loan.
 The DTI maximum percentage will vary by loan program.